AOEpeople/aoe_technology_radar/radar/2017-11-01/public-cloud.md

 ## Why? ##

 The public cloud provides infrastructure like (computing power, storage, network ...) and managed services.
-Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) gives us the chance to automate our deployments and to maintain our released version in way it is not possible with traditional hosteres.
+Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) gives us the chance to automate our deployments and to maintain our released version in way it is not possible with traditional hosters.
 The public cloud gives us:

 - Flexibility
   Start with a minimal set of resources and grow when it's necessary.
 - Control
-  Operate the solutions and immedeately have access to monitoring and logging data.
+  Operate the solutions and immediately have access to monitoring and logging data.
 - Speed
   Deployments are done in minutes.
 Infrastructure changes can be done from the team.